-- (6) As soon as possible after identifying a report as a public interest disclosure, the Chief Internal Audit Officer must: - (a) consult with relevant delegates and managers to assess the risk of detrimental action against the reporter; and - (b) document this in a risk assessment. - (7) If the risk of detrimental action is assessed as "medium" or higher, the Chief Internal Audit Officer will work with relevant delegates and managers to minimise the risk by: - (a) increasing monitoring and supervision of relevant people; or - (b) taking other appropriate steps, on a case-by-case basis. - (8) A person who believes that detrimental action has been, or is being, threatened or taken against them should inform: - (a) their contact officer in Internal Audit; - (b) a Disclosure Officer; or - (c) an integrity agency. - (9) The Chief Internal Audit Officer will consider all allegations of threatened or actual detrimental action. - (10) The Chief Internal Audit Officer may decide to: - (a) take preliminary action of an investigative nature to obtain evidence about an allegation; and or - (b) investigate an allegation formally. - (11) If the Chief Internal Audit Officer decides to investigate: - (a) investigations involving staff subject to the Enterprise Agreement will be conducted consistently with the Enterprise Agreement; - (b) investigations involving people who are not subject to the Enterprise Agreement will be conducted as provided in clause 17. - (12) If threatened or actual detrimental action is identified: - (a) the Chief Internal Audit Officer will report this to the Vice-Chancellor; - (b) the University will take all reasonable steps to stop it and protect the person subjected to it; and - (c) the Vice-Chancellor will: - (i) notify the NSW Ombudsman of the alleged detrimental action; - (ii) refer evidence of any offence to the NSW Police and Independent Commission Against Corruption; and - (iii) notify the NSW Ombudsman of the outcome of any prosecution for detrimental action. - (13) A person who believes that the University is not dealing appropriately with detrimental action may contact the NSW Ombudsman or the Independent Commission against Corruption.
+- (6) As soon as possible after identifying a report as a public interest disclosure, the Chief Internal Audit Officer must: - (a) consult with relevant delegates and managers to assess the risk of detrimental action against the reporter; and - (b) document this in a risk assessment. - (7) If the risk of detrimental action is assessed as "medium" or higher, the Chief Internal Audit Officer will work with relevant delegates and managers to minimise the risk by: - (a) increasing monitoring and supervision of relevant people; or - (b) taking other appropriate steps, on a case-by-case basis.

+- (8) A person who believes that detrimental action has been, or is being, threatened or taken against them should inform: - (a) their contact officer in the University's Internal Audit team; - (b) a Disclosure Officer; or - (c) an integrity agency. - (9) The Chief Internal Audit Officer will consider all allegations of threatened or actual detrimental action. - (10) The Chief Internal Audit Officer may decide to: - take preliminary action of an investigative nature to obtain evidence about an allegation; and/or - (b) investigate an allegation formally. - (11) If the Chief Internal Audit Officer decides to investigate: - investigations involving staff subject to the University Enterprise Agreement will be conducted consistently with the University Enterprise Agreement; - (b) investigations involving people who are not subject to the Enterprise Agreement will be conducted as provided in clause 17. - (12) If threatened or actual detrimental action is identified: - (a) the Chief Internal Audit Officer will report this to the Vice-Chancellor and the Company's Members Council; - (b) the University and Company will take all reasonable steps to stop it and protect the person subjected to it; and - (c) the Vice-Chancellor will: - (i) notify the NSW Ombudsman of the alleged detrimental action; - (ii) refer evidence of any offence to the NSW Police and NSW Independent Commission Against Corruption; and - (iii) notify the NSW Ombudsman of the outcome of any prosecution for detrimental action. - (13) A person who believes that the University or the Company is not dealing appropriately with detrimental action may contact the NSW Ombudsman or the NSW Independent Commission against Corruption.